richelbilderbeek/bevy_tdd_book/docs/feedback/feedback_issue_8.md

 > and high confidence, and easy of adding new features is the value to the
 > developer.
 >
-> Pressing a button that tells you that its ok to deploy the new changes to your users confidently, this is what truly is all about.
+> Pressing a button that tells you that its ok to deploy the new changes to
+> your users confidently, this is what truly is all about.

 Edgardo has a point here: the goal of TDD is indeed not a high code coverage.
-I will consider after checking the literature.

-- [ ] TODO: check literature.
+I've changed the paragraph to state it way my personal goal of the book.

+- [ ] Check if indeed 100% code coverage is not mentioned as a goal, like Eduardo states here

 > 2.3.1
 > The reason app has to be mutable is because of the update method.

 Changed to:

-'The Bevy library, however, has good reasons why `App` must be mutable: also reading data need to be done in a safe way.'
+> 'The Bevy library, however, has good reasons why `App` must be mutable:
+> also reading data need to be done in a safe way.'

 I feel mentioning the 'update' method does not help the reader